dooshek/pynonymizer/README.md

 `--ignores`: Path to the ignore list YAML file.
 Default is ignores.yaml.

 `--log-level`: Logging level (debug, info, warning, error, critical).
 Default is info.

+`--threads`: Number of threads to use for parallel processing.
+Default is 1.

 ## Final note
 Ensure that the YAML configuration files accurately reflect your database schema.